etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 !!! warning "Important"
     Keep this dynamic app as _active_.

+!!!info
-At this point you have _done_ with the etendo classic configuration.
+    At this point, you have done with the Etendo Classic configuration.

 ## Export the Module